 My research focuses upon some of the critical issues, which I believe that each one of us must be able to address at a personal level and as responsible members of society, in order to regain and maintain naturally sustainable good health.

-The Health-care Survivor’s Story, is scheduled for release at the end of 2016.
+The Health-care Survivor’s Story, is scheduled for release in 2018.